vstamporis/barista-gradle-plugin/README.md

                 classpath 'gr.aueb.android:barista-plugin:1.0-SNAPSHOT'
             }

+> The above configuration makes sure that gradle will look into the local
+> maven repository to find the previous installed plugin.
+(Later will be
+> available in global maven repo).
+It also sets the classpath of the
+> plugin executable as an android build dependency.

  In order to use the Barista Plugin just declare the usage of the plugin using the following code in your app specific .gradle file